 The Group also makes qualitative assessment at each reporting period and if the assessment indicates that the fair value of the investment is less than the carrying value, the investment in equity securities will be written down to its fair value, with the difference between the fair value of the investment and its carrying amount as an impairment loss recorded in other (loss) income, net.
-The Group recorded impairment losses of RMB3,500, RMB16,500 and nil in other (loss) income, net in the consolidated statements of operations for the years ended December 31, 2020, 2021 and 2022, respectively.
+The Group recorded impairment losses of RMB16,500, nil and nil in other (loss) income, net in the consolidated statements of operations for the years ended December 31, 2021, 2022 and 2023, respectively.